Tires

 Here’s the video, which you have to watch in full for a detailed visible explanation, but right here are a few highlights:

-The Measurements If you read that long string of letters and numbers spelling out a tire’s measurements beginning from left to right, you’ll likely see a “P” or “LT” first.
-This is because what distinguishes the tire as being for a passenger automobile or light truck.
+The Measurements If you read that long string of letters and numbers spelling out a tire’s measurements from left to right, you’ll likely see a “P” or “LT” first.
+This is what distinguishes the tire as being for a passenger automobile or light truck.

 The “20” approach that the tire is designed to suit a 20-inch wheel.
 Below the size, you’ll locate a hard and fast of smaller numbers.
-The tire inside the video has “ninety-two” written on it; that’s its load score.
+The tire inside the video has “ninety-two” written; that’s its load score.
 That is the maximum load that the tire is designed with a purpose to convey.
 For passenger tires, it’s not often terribly complicated, as Tire Rack notes; since most P-metric passenger tires are manufactured in the wide load variety, they’ll have nothing branded on their sidewalls or maybe branded standard load and diagnosed by an SL in their descriptions, as in P235/75R-15 SL.
-Separately, Tire Rack has also created a chart wherein you could check load indexes:
+Separately, Tire Rack has also created a chart wherein you can check load indexes:

 Speed Rating